In this unit, students act as reading detectives to discover the elements of a mystery.

 - Were students able to gather clues and solve the mysteries I read aloud?

 - Are students excited about the mystery genre?

 Since most activities in this lesson are completed as a class, your assessment will be informal.
 You will assess the class collectively to determine how well students understand the concepts and if they are using the clues from the stories to solve the mysteries.
-You could also create a vocabulary quiz to test the students' knowledge of the vocabulary on the Detective Dictionary handout.
+You could also create a vocabulary quiz to test the students' knowledge of the vocabulary on the Detective's Dictionary printable.